What is Fear of the Lord?

 –St. Thomas Aquinas, Doctor of the Church

 Fear of Sin

-Unlike popular thinking/teaching, Fear of the Lord isn’t “awe” of God.
+Unlike popular thinking/teaching, like I said, Fear of the Lord isn’t “awe” of God.

 That is the deception of the evil one to keep us in our sinful ways so we don’t develop a true fear of sin and continue without restraint offending God.

 True Fear of the Lord is a fear of sin and its horrific consequences.

 “The gift of fear of the Lord is definitely the basis [from the Holy Spirit].
 It is fear of sin.”

 We must fear sin, as sin causes incredible pain and blindness in our lives and when we lack a correct amount of this fear, we lack of true sorrow for our sins and forfeit salvation.

 The lack of TRUE sorrow for just one sin rejects God’s perfect forgiveness for our sins, rejecting eternal life, resulting in horrific suffering forever.
 To learn more please read the article, “What is True Sorrow.”